On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 This project will provide a continuous multi-use trail bypassing the busy intersection of Mississippi Avenue and Parker Road by building an underpass beneath the road.
 Final design was completed in summer 2019.
-Construction is expected to begin in early 2020.
+Construction procurement is underway and construction is expected to begin early fall 2020.

 This project will provide a continuous multi-use trail bypassing the busy intersection of Hampden Avenue and Colorado Boulevard by building two underpasses beneath these two major arterials.
-Final design is expected to be complete in 2019.
+Final design was completed in 2019 and construction is expected to begin in Spring 2020.

 The City and County of Denver will provide pedestrians and bicyclists with a safe, comfortable, intuitive connection underneath the railroad tracks heading east to the South Platte River Trail.

 The fully funded project will remove the stairs to create an ADA accessible, separated path.
 This new ADA compliant facility will eliminate the gap along the D18 bike route providing increased safety, clearer wayfinding, and an improved user experience.
 The project will also include improved crossings at Santa Fe Drive and a new sidewalk offset from Santa Fe Drive, spanning Jewell Avenue to Florida Avenue.

 The Iowa Underpass project will be split into two phases, Santa Fe and the intersection, and Iowa.
 Advertisement for construction for Santa Fe is scheduled for late 2020, with Iowa to follow soon after.